 - Downplayed with the heroine Lunafreya in Final Fantasy XV.
 Luna is 24 while Noctis is 20 and she may have loved him even before the events of the game, making her the legal adult with him as a minor.
 He might not even be fully grown physically as he is the shortest of his companions and could be taller in later installments.
 Gladiolus even commented the prince was still pubescent in the first episode of the anime:

 Gladiolus: Seems he ain't outgrown puberty either.

 - One of the rivals in Yandere Simulator is Mida Rana, a substitute teacher with a reputation for seducing her male students.
 Her sights alight on Senpai next, which is why Yandere-chan must find a way to stop her.
-(For what it's worth, most players say they would outright murder her, even in otherwise pacifistic runs.)
+(For what it's worth, in an informal poll, most players say they would outright murder her, even in otherwise pacifistic runs.)

 - Phoenix Wright: Ace Attorney has Wendy Oldbag (she's a really old and short tempered woman who works as a security guard) constantly hitting on The Rival Miles Edgeworth.
 She even calls him "Edgey-Poo" and sends him flowers, to his annoyance.
 What's irked up more is that there's a possible indication that she's married (or at least has been) when fans of the series pointed out she has a ring on her finger if you look close enough.
 During one of her Motor Mouth moments, she mentions that she has a grandson.
 She also seems to have a thing for Jack Hammer and Juan Corrida, two of the series' victims, who are in their 30's and 20's respectively, though not nearly to the degree that she crushes on Edgey-poo.